Shiv Dayal Singh

-Shiv Dayal Singh (25 August 1818 – 15 June 1878), known by the honorific "Param Purush Puran Dhani Huzur Soami Ji Maharaj" by his disciples and devotees, was an Indian spiritual guru and founder of Radha Soami, a 19th-century spiritual sect.
+Shiv Dayal Singh (24 August 1818 – 15 June 1878) known by the honorific "Param Purush Puran Dhani Huzur Soami Ji Maharaj" by his disciples and devotees, was an Indian spiritual guru and founder of Radha Soami, a 19th-century spiritual sect.

 Early life

-The parents of Shiv Dayal Singh were residents of Punjab, but moved to Agra before his birth at the behest of the colonial British government who had set up a major military center there and relied heavily on Sikhs from the Punjab region to staff the base.
+The parents of Shiv Dayal Singh were residents of Punjab, but moved to Agra before his birth at the behest of the colonial British government who had set up a major military centre there and relied heavily on Sikhs from the Punjab region to staff the base.
 At the age of five, Shiv Dayal Singh was sent to school where he learnt Hindi, Urdu, Persian and Gurumukhi, Arabic and Sanskrit.
 His father, Seth Dilwali Singh was a Sahejdhari Khatri.
 His mother's name was Mata Maha Maya.
 He had two brothers named Seth Partap Singh (alias Chachaji Saheb) and Seth Rai Bindraban.
 His marriage to Mata Naraini Devi (later called "Radha Ji" by followers and devotees), daughter of Lala Izzat Rai of Faridabad was arranged at an early age.
 He had no children.
 His family were devout Vaishnavite Hindus.
 During Shiv Dayal Singh's childhood, the family also sought the spiritual tutelage of as a living guru from Tulsi Sahib.
 But, he didn't take initiation from him.
 Shiv Dayal Singh acquired no spiritual guru in his life.